More New Mexico residents warned they may need to flee fire

 That sort of scenario makes the smoke “so thick you can’t see, you can’t drive, you can’t see the engine ahead of you,” he said.

-The threatened communities are along a state highway that runs from Las Vegas, New Mexico, up to the Taos skiing and outdoor recreation resort.
-Taos itself was not threatened, but people in some parts Taos County were told to prepare for possible evacuations.
+The threatened communities are along roads that runs from Las Vegas, New Mexico, up to skiing and other resorts in far northern New Mexico.
+People in some parts Taos County were told to prepare for possible evacuations.

 Nationwide, three new large fires were reported over the weekend — two in Arizona and one in Texas.